ThePHPF/pie-design/pickle-investigation.md

 **TLDR:** since Pickle is already established (although it has not released a first major yet), breaking changes may be necessary to update the code.

+## Main Options

+* Fork Pickle, under the PHP Group repo, update namespaces etc., and do the work to bring it up to speed.
+Assuming the Licence and copyright permit.
+* Start a new project, adopt relevant/useful parts of code where necessary.
+Assuming the Licence and copyright permit.
+* Start a new project, without using any Pickle.
+All code from scratch.

 ## Notes

 * Adoption was low (perhaps because not an "official" PHP project?)